Absorica; Amnesteem; Claravis; Myorisan; Zenatane

 - If your child is able to get pregnant and is not using 2 kinds of birth control.

-- If your child is planning to get pregnant within 1 month before care, during care, or within 1 month after care has ended.
+- If your child is planning to get pregnant within 1 month before treatment, during treatment, or within 1 month after her last dose.

 - If your child is taking any of these drugs: Demeclocycline, doxycycline, minocycline, tetracycline, a product that has vitamin A in it, a product that is like vitamin A, or St. John’s wort.

 - Be sure your child does not breast-feed a baby while taking this drug and for 1 month after stopping this drug.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell the doctor and pharmacist about all of your child’s drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for your child to take this drug with all of his/her drugs and health problems.
 Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.

 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.